RaphaelleDmitri/UbrahiNgalan-Final-Project/README.md

 **Brahi’s Wander-Spell** is a simple RPG with a linear storyline and fast-paced gameplay designed to keep players engaged and wanting more.

+**Lura**, was the hero destined to save this world but after his defeat against the **VoidMother**, the world is now in great danger.
-You play as a hero summoned by a goddess named **Tine** from another world, tasked with saving a doomed land.
+You play as a hero summoned by the goddess named **Tine** from another world, tasked with saving this doomed land.
 Three tyrants rule in corruption and chaos:

 * **Renz, the Corrupted King**
 * **Gleih, the Dancing Witch**